Joseph Leaning >

 The tune of The Sheffield Apprentice was recorded by Percy Grainger from Joseph Leaning of Barton-on-Humber in 1908.
 I sing a rather more concise set of words from a Scottish version, printed in MacColl and Seeger’s Singing Island.

-Debra Cowan sang an American variant of this song with the title In the Town of Oxford in 2005 on her CD Dad's Dinner Pail and Other Songs from the Helen Hartness Flanders Collection.
-She commented:
+Debra Cowan sang an American variant of this song with the title In the Town of Oxford—collected by Helen Hartness Flanders in September 1931 from Mrs. Ralph Harrington, Bennington, Vermont—in 2005 on her CD of songs from the Flanders Collection, Dad’s Dinner Pail.
+She noted:

 I first heard a version of this song performed by the wonderful New England singer and songwriter, Lui Collins.
 Mrs. Flanders writes, “The doleful character of this British ballad is increased by the mournfulness of the tune.”